Chocolate Chip Snickerdoodle Muffins

 - 2 cups chocolate chips

 - Line 2 standard 12-cup muffin tins with paper liners.

-- In a large bowl, combine flour, baking soda, salt, cinnamon and nutmeg.
+- In a large bowl, combine flour, baking soda, salt, 2 teaspoons cinnamon, and nutmeg.

 - In the bowl of a stand mixer, combine brown sugar and oil.
 Mix until combined.
 Add eggs, one at a time, and mix thoroughly.
 Add vanilla.

 - Add dry ingredients, alternating with buttermilk, and mix just until combined.
 Stir in chocolate chips.
 Divide batter into the pans to make 24 muffins.

 - In a small bowl, combine 1/4 cup granulated sugar and 1 teaspoon ground cinnamon.
 Sprinkle cinnamon-sugar mixture evenly over the muffins.

 - Bake muffins in preheated oven for 18-22 minutes until puffy, golden and cooked through.
 Remove from oven and cool completely.